egreiner/IegTools.Sequencer/README.md

 ## InitialStateTag
-Use the InitialStateTag as prefix for an state to tell the Sequence what state to start from.
+Use the InitialStateTag as prefix for a state to tell the Sequence what state to start from.

 Example:
 ``` C#